Shriinivas/misc/README.md

 #### Optional Flags

+The default setup is to make the render as close to the natural appearance of the image - i.e. as it would appear in an image processing app - as possible.

+(Flags are specified without leading -)

 - `keep_cube`: Keep the default cube in the scene.
 - `no_emit`: Use a principled shader instead of an emission shader for the imported plane.
 - `no_res`: Do not adjust the render resolution based on the image.